 January Term, or J-Term, is designed to provide maximum opportunity for intense learning either on or off campus.
 Our on-campus program focuses on enriching the mind/body connection, and our 3-week Study Abroad programs provide a rich cultural and academic experience that focuses on the importance of global citizenry.

 New and returning students enrolled in J-Term have options to earn credits, enhance academic skills, and engage in physical activities.
+Students can:

 - Earn as many as 4 credits during J-Term

 - Enjoy an intensive and focused learning experience

 - Shorten the length of time needed to complete their degree requirements